JFtechOfficial/FCPX-macro-keyboard/README.md

 ***Text***

 You must include text (in english).
 You can use full words or abbreviations.
 Use 30 pt San Francisco Heavy.
 Prefer capital letters, color black, white outline/background.
-It must be vertically centered and above any other layer.
+It must be vertically centered and not obstructed by other layers.

 ***Shapes***

 You must include simple shapes (fine details get lost during the printing phase).
-Prefer color white, use other colors only if it's necessary to convey meaning.
+Prefer color white for the shapes, use other colors only if it's necessary to convey meaning.
 Text and shapes should “merge” to be perceived as a single element that convey the meaning of the key.

 ### New Script